When is the Star Wars Cassian Andor series coming to Disney+?

 Diego Luna returns as “charismatic Rebel leader” Cassian Andor, who performed a central position within the plan to steal the Dying Star schematics in Rogue One earlier than his dying on the finish of the film.

-Alan Tudyk, who performed his reprogrammed Imperial droid sidekick Okay-2SO, will even be returning.
-Like Andor, Okay-2SO was killed on the finish of Rogue One, cementing this sequence’ standing as a prequel.

-It’s at the moment unknown who else will star within the sequence, although it’s definitely attainable that Rogue One Insurgent Alliance actors Genevieve O’Reilly (who performed chief Mon Mothma), Alistair Petrie and Ben Daniels might be enticed again relying on the format of the drama.
+It’s at present unknown who else will star within the collection, although it’s definitely potential that Rogue One Insurgent Alliance actors Genevieve O’Reilly (who performed chief Mon Mothma), Alistair Petrie and Ben Daniels may very well be enticed again relying on the format of the drama.

-- When is The Mandalorian Star Wars TV sequence launched on Disney ?

-Stephen Schiff is onboard as showrunner, whereas Tony Gilroy – who directed reshoots and rewrote giant elements of Rogue One forward of its launch in 2016 – is about to direct a number of episodes and pen the pilot.
+Stephen Schiff is onboard as showrunner, whereas Tony Gilroy – who directed reshoots and rewrote massive elements of Rogue One forward of its launch in 2016 – is ready to direct a number of episodes and pen the pilot.

 What’s the Rogue One prequel about?

-LucasFilm are at the moment remaining tight-lipped about what to anticipate from the brand new prequel, solely describing it as “a new spy series inspired by Rogue One.”
+LucasFilm are at present remaining tight-lipped about what to anticipate from the brand new prequel, solely describing it as “a new spy series inspired by Rogue One.”

-With that in thoughts, we are able to in all probability count on numerous high-stakes missions for Cassian and Okay-2SO as they struggle the great struggle in opposition to the Empire, probably even exploring how the pair met (and Tudyk’s droid was reprogrammed) within the first place.
+With that in thoughts, we are able to in all probability count on numerous high-stakes missions for Cassian and Ok-2SO as they battle the nice battle in opposition to the Empire, presumably even exploring how the pair met (and Tudyk’s droid was reprogrammed) within the first place.

 Luna, for his half, promised “10 hours or more to explore these characters and these relationships,” and joked that his background in telenovelas would result in some moments of excessive emotion between the 2 characters.

-“Yes, we will have a telenovela moment,” he advised the gang (and Tudyk) at D23.
+“Yes, we will have a telenovela moment,” he instructed the group (and Tudyk) at D23.
 “You can cry when I tell you, ‘Te extraño K-2.’”

-- When is Star Wars: The Rise of Skywalker launched in cinemas?
-Who’s within the solid and is there a trailer?

-What’s the title of the Rogue One prequel sequence on Disney ?

 Whereas no title has been introduced, Luna did trace title had been chosen.